21 FAQs people ask about distance selling and marketing

-The regulations relating to distance selling (Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013) apply to sales of goods and services to consumers where there has been no face-to-face contact between the customer and your business (or someone acting for you).
-The regulations apply to selling by mail order, via the internet (or digital television), by telephone or by fax.
+The regulations relating to distance selling - the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 - apply to sales of goods and services to consumers where there has been no face-to-face contact between the customer and your business (or someone acting for you).
+The Regulations apply to sales made by mail order, online, by telephone or by fax.

 There are also a number of exemptions for particular products and services.

-2. Are any types of business excluded from the Consumer Contracts (formerly Distance Selling) regulations?
+2. Are any types of sales excluded from the Consumer Contracts Regulations?

-The Consumer Contracts (formerly Distance Selling) regulations do not apply to:
+The Consumer Contracts Regulations do not apply to:

-- Sales of financial services.
-(Sales of financial services are covered by other regulations);
+- sales of financial services. (which are covered by other regulations);

 In addition, some products and services are exempt from the requirements to provide specified information or from the right to cancel.